pambrose/battlesnake-examples/README.md

 ### localhost

-Use [ngrok](https://ngrok.com) to make a locally running snake visible to the Battlesnake server.
+Use [localtunnel](https://theboroer.github.io/localtunnel-www/) to make a locally running snake visible to the Battlesnake server.

+1) Run localtunnel with: `lt --port 8080`

+2) Use the URL returned as your snake URL.

+3) Follow the [Snake Execution](#snake-execution) instructions to run a snake.

+You can also use [ngrok](https://ngrok.com), but unpaid users may experience "429 Too Many Requests" errors, which will cause your snake to move UP.

 1) Run ngrok with: `ngrok http 8080`

 2) Use either of the `Forwarding` URLs displayed in the ngrok console as your snake URL.

 3) Follow the [Snake Execution](#snake-execution) instructions to run a snake.

 ### [Gitpod](https://gitpod.io)